deanishe/alfred-workflow/_sources/user-manual/update.txt

     ...

     if wf.update_available:
+        # Download new version and tell Alfred to install it
         wf.start_update()

+You **must** use semantic version numbering.
 Please see :ref:`manual-versioning` for detailed information on the required version number format and associated features.

 .. note::